openbmc/docs/cpp-style-and-conventions.md

 thinking for us wherever possible.
 This means having Continuous Integration tests on each repository so that regressions are quickly identified prior to merge.
-It also means having as much of this document enforced by tools as possible by, for example, astyle/clang-format and clang-tidy.
+It also means having as much of this document enforced by tools as possible by, for example, clang-format and clang-tidy.

 For those coming to the project from pre-C++11 environments we strongly recommend the book "Effective Modern C++" as a way to get up to speed on the